Stastny helps Blues snap 5-game skid with 3-0 win over Avs

 Once again, the Avalanche came out sluggish in dropping their fourth straight game.

 Stastny and Brodziak scored 1:37 apart in the first to help the slumping Blues get back on track.
 Stastny's goal was set up off a precision pass by Jaden Schwartz from down low.
 Stastny celebrated by pumping both his gloves.
-He still ranks ninth on the Avalanche's all-time points list (458).
+He still ranks ninth on the franchise points list (458) for the Avalanche/Quebec Nordiques.

 The extreme fall of his former team is a surprise to Stastny.